kunnalsinngh14/HeartcareAI/README.md

 ---

 ## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.
+Contributions, suggestions, and feature requests are welcome.

+Feel free to fork the repository, create issues, and submit pull requests to improve HeartcareAI.

+---
+© 2026 Kunal Singh